Stony Point, New York: Geography

 According to the United States Census Bureau, the town has a total area of 31.6 square miles (81.8 km2), of which 27.6 square miles (71.5 km2) is land and 4.0 square miles (10.3 km2), or 12.58%, is water.

 The western town line is the border of Orange County, and the eastern town line is defined by the Hudson River, with Westchester County on the opposite shore.

 Education

 The Town of Stony Point is part of the North Rockland Central School District.
-Students in Stony Point have a plethora of educational opportunities.
-The district conducts schooling from kindergarten though 5th grade, 6th grade through 8th grade, and finally 9th grade through 12th grade.
-The town also attains a private Catholic School, Immaculate Conception School, which conducts schooling from kindergarten through grade 8.
+School choices are varied, with the district providing schooling from kindergarten though 5th grade, 6th grade through 8th grade, and finally 9th grade through 12th grade.
 The average total SAT score is over 1000 for students in the town.